YourGPT/custom-chatbot-widget/README.md

-To create effective documentation for the "custom-chatbot-widget" package, we can focus on expanding several areas:

 ### 1. **Overview**

 This package uses API integration and webhooks to provide a customizable chatbot solution for any use case.
 Visitor functionality will not work with this setup.
 Because this widget uses API integration, it offers direct access to session-level functionality, such as session creation and sending messages.
 We have also set up a webhook for receiving any messages from the studio, ensuring real-time two-way communication.